enyu-hsu/vscode-debbugging/README.md

 You may choose the way you prefer by setting the `"request"` argument to `"launch"` or `"attach"` in `launch.json`.

-## Launching a Program in Debug Mode
+## Launching a program in debug mode
 With default configuration, you can launch a Python program locally in debug mode.
 Simply press `F5` to enter debug mode.
 The status bar below will turn orange and show the active launch configuration once you successfully enter debug mode.

 ![](images/debug_mode.png)